jsaterfiel/date-nite/README.md

 More instructions and a helper script will be coming along with the rest of the containers.

+## Mongo
+Can connect to mongo with any client as long as you specifiy the home address instead of localhost (127.0.0.1) using the normal default mongo port.

+## Redis
+Can connect to redis via the redis-cli client.
+All ports are the normal ones.

 # Client
 This is where the javascript, css and assets are stored for the code run in the user's browser.
 Found in the folders: